Blog: Rolex Oyster case

 Transfer of patent 114948

-The cases cover a ten year period from 1927 to 1937 and all, except the last, have the Poinçon de Maître of a hammer head bearing the number 136.
+The hallmarks cover a ten year period from July 1926 to June 1937 and all the cases, except the last, have the Poinçon de Maître of a hammer head bearing the number 136.
 This shows that they were made by the company of C. R. Spillmann SA of La Chaux de Fonds, later Chêne-Bourg and this shows that C. R. Spillmann SA were the makers of the first Rolex Oyster cases.

 The company C.R.
 Spillmann was involved in the acquisition by Wilsdorf and Rolex of the rights to the Perregaux and Perret patent for the screw crown, CH 114948.